Anirudhpolawar/Flutter-Exam-Section-Application/README.md

 # Flutter-Exam-Section-Application
-Windows application with flutter.Flutter Application to store and maintain the exam section data i.e csv file.
+Windows application with flutter.Flutter Application to store and maintain exam section data in csv file.
 This repository contains examination directory where the flutter sub directory is stored.

-Application folder consist of the exe file which is the executable file for the windows.It is the output of the code.
+Application folder consist of the exe file which is the executable file for the windows.

-examination contains the flutter create details along with the code in lib Lib contains :
+examination contains the flutter create details along with the code in lib

+  Lib contains :

                 Model :
-                      backend where the file fetch and all the operations is done Screens :
+                      backend where the file fetch and all the operations is done

+                 Screens :
+                        Front end
-                        Front end where the GUI Code is stored To Run the code open the command promt in the examination folder and run the commnad "flutter run"
+To Run the code open the command promt in the examination folder and run the commnad "flutter run"

 Requirement: